bdmendes/feup-prog-exam-cheat-sheet/cpp_sheet.md

     }
     std::cout << "id: " << p->getId << endl;
-              // the correct version of the member function (returning 0 or _id) is called }
+              // the correct version of the member function (returning 0 or _id) is called
+              // this is because of the virtual keyword }

 ```